crllect/How-to-make-an-ultraviolet-proxy/README.md

 # How to make a Ultraviolet proxy, or connect it with your frontend

 This guide covers the setup of Ultraviolet (UV), including creating a new basic frontend or integrating your existing one.
 If you need assistance, feel free to DM me on Discord @crllect.
-Huge thanks to @percslol for help with setting up UV and migrating to 3.x.x
+Huge thanks to @percslol for help with migrating to 3.x.x

 ## PREFACE